OBSERVING GUIDE

 Asteroids

-Asteroid (349) Dembowska is at opposition on the evening of the 1st in Taurus and is mag +9.7.
-It is visible as soon as darkness falls on the 1st.
+Asteroid (8) Flora is at opposition on the evening on the 12th and is mag +9.7 in Leo.
+It will be visible as soon as darkness falls on the evening of the 12th.

 Finder charts and further information about other fainter asteroids can be found in the below Information Sources and Links Section.